 The most basic level would be as an affiliate partner.
 Affiliates are those individuals that have a following either through a blog or educational website.
-Some affiliates do not even have a website but instead use a Facebook group and communicate with their followers there.
-Getting started as an affiliate in retail Forex usually just requires some basic information like name, email and how you would like to get paid.
-Affiliate programs are very popular because for the brokers and for the affiliates it is pretty hands off.
-The affiliate is given a dedicated link and some banners when their client’s click are then tracked all the way through to the broker’s website.
+Some affiliates do not even have a site but instead use a Facebook group and communicate with their followers there.
+Getting started as an affiliate in retail Forex usually just requires some necessary information like name, email and how you would like to get paid.
+Affiliate programs are prevalent because for the brokers and the affiliates; it is pretty hands off.
+The affiliate is given a dedicated link and some banners when their client’s click is then tracked all the way through to the broker’s website.
 Most brokers offer a back office to the affiliates where they can monitor traffic and signups and see what their payouts look like.
 Payouts for affiliates are usually based on a CPA level.
 Some brokers will pay as much as hundreds of dollars for an open and funded account.

 The Introducing Broker is one of the highest levels of participation in retail forex brokerage without actually being the broker.
-An Introducing Broker serves a very important function for both the clients and for the Forex Broker.
-In many cases, they offer services in a native language that is not offered by the broker and helps the customer better understand important information like regulatory requirements for certain documentation and why brokers have rules on things like third party deposits.
+An Introducing Broker serves an essential function for both the clients and for the Forex Broker.
+In many cases, they offer services in a native language that is not provided by the broker and helps the customer better understand important information like regulatory requirements for specific documentation and why brokers have rules on things like third-party deposits.
 In many cases, the Introducing Broker may also offer a product and service that may benefit or educate the clients.
 The compensation they receive from the Forex Broker is one way to make sure that these services will continue to be offered.